loicmarie/playground-8maVaWFU/markdowns/introduction_example.md

 }
 ```

-In reality you juste made a **very important choice** that can eventually result in a **considerable dropout of your program performances**.
+In reality you juste made a very important choice.
+It could eventually result in a **considerable dropout** of your program performances.

 > _Where is the problem with this 2D array_ ?